 Online Gaming in United Kingdom

 For years, the U.K. maintained one of the most progressive regulatory frameworks for online gaming in the world.
-But that changed in 2014.
+The Gambling Act 2005 modernized regulations, created the U.K. Gambling Commission and set out conditions around consumer protection and social responsibility for remote operators.

 British Online Gaming News